DKiloDesigns/CreatorFlow/docs/_evergreen/WORKFLOW_RULES.md

     - Any friction, confusion, or roadblocks encountered related to applying these new elements.
     - Any aspects of the new rules/structures that worked particularly well or improved efficiency.
     - Specific suggestions for clarification or improvement based on the session's experience.
-3.  **Purpose:** This continuous feedback is crucial for the iterative development and improvement of the DFAI system.
+3.  **Purpose:** This continuous feedback is crucial for the iterative development and improvement of the CreatorFlow system.